Barcelona as a city, with its Gaudi architecture and international crowd, is by no doubt, amazing.

 This is a bit sad, because the Barcelona region has so much to offer, too!

-So, if you are going to be in Barcelona for more than 3 days or it is not your first visit, you might be interested in the places I’ll describe below.
+So, if you are going to be in Barcelona for more than 3 days ( maybe like 2 weeks in Spain trip) or it is not your first visit, you might be interested in the places I’ll describe below.
 If you go out from the city just 20 mins, you can find some great hidden gems that you would never think of, Barcelona is so much more than you think!

 I have recently been on a tour with other travel bloggers around Catalonia, where we have seen and experienced so much!
 I can’t wait to share all those things with you!
 So I will show them to you right now and let you decide if it is worth it yourself.

 This here is a map of Catalonia, so that you have an idea which regions I’m talking about.

 Catalunya has offically 4 regions (provinces), one of them being Barcelona.
 The Barcelona city is the capital of the Barcelona region.
 Quite obvious.
 And these are the towns where we have been to (cycrcled in green)